 aligned reads The number of bases covered by reads aligned to the reference sequence.

-aligned read length The aligned length metric of a read at a given accuracy threshold is defined as the greatest position in the read at which the accuracy in the bases up to and including the position meets the accuracy threshold.

-allele view Variants per allele view in Ion Reporter[TM] Software.
-See also locus view.

-alpha-beta diversity Alpha diversity results describe the diversity in a single sample at the Species, Genus, and Family levels.
-Beta diversity results describe the diversity between multiple samples at the Species, Genus, and Family levels.
+The aligned length metric of a read at a given accuracy threshold is defined as the aligned read greatest position in the read at which the accuracy in the bases up to and including length the position meets the accuracy threshold.
+Variants per allele view in Ion Reporter[TM] Software.
+See also locus view. allele view Alpha diversity results describe the diversity in a single sample at the Species, Gealpha-beta nus, and Family levels.
+Beta diversity results describe the diversity between multiple diversity samples at the Species, Genus, and Family levels.
 Used with Metagenomics 16S analysis workflows in Ion Reporter[TM] Software.
 See also metagenomics.

-amplicon coverage An amplicon is a piece of DNA or RNA that is the source or product of a natural or artificial amplification or replication event.
-Coverage refers to the number of times the amplicon is amplified or replicated.

-Analyze role Person in the Ion Reporter[TM] Software organization who can create analysis workflows and launch analyses.
-See also Import role and Report role.

-annotation-only analysis workflow

-This predefined analysis workflow adds annotations when a VCF file is uploaded to Ion Reporter^{TM} Software; there is no further analysis of the data, and no variants are called in Ion Reporter^{TM} Software with this analysis workflow.

-annotation set preset

-Set of annotation sources to apply to variants for selection in the Annotation step of creating an analysis workflow.

-annotation source Ion Reporter[TM] Software provides several annotation sources that are derived from public and private annotation databases for hg19.
-See also annotation set preset.

-API token Unique identifier of an API (application programming interface) requesting access to your service, similar to a username-password authentication.
-See also Ion Reporter[TM]

-Software web services API.

-average base coverage depth
+An amplicon is a piece of DNA or RNA that is the source or product of a natural or amplicon artificial amplification or replication event.
+Coverage refers to the number of times the coverage amplicon is amplified or replicated.
+Person in the Ion Reporter[TM] Software organization who can create analysis workflows Analyze role and launch analyses.
+See also Import role and Report role. annotation-only This predefined analysis workflow adds annotations when a VCF file is uploaded to Ion Reporter[TM] Software; there is no further analysis of the data, and no variants are analysis workflow called in Ion Reporter[TM] Software with this analysis workflow.
+Set of annotation sources to apply to variants for selection in the Annotation step of annotation set creating an analysis workflow. preset Ion Reporter[TM] Software provides several annotation sources that are derived from annotation public and private annotation databases for hg19.
+See also annotation set preset. source Unique identifier of an API (application programming interface) requesting access to API token your service, similar to a username-password authentication.
+See also lon Reporter[TM] Software web services API.
+The average number of reads of all targeted reference bases. average base coverage depth average base read depth once.

-The average number of reads of all targeted reference bases.
+The average number of reads of all targeted reference bases that were read at least location.